James and George TerBush, owners of the Elverson Puzzle Co. Inc.

 business has grown to shipping of tens of thousands of units annually and it yields them a

-The brothers grew up in Lansdowne in Delaware County and became entrepreneurs at an
+The brothers grew up in Delaware County and became entrepreneurs at an early age.
+While

-early age.
-While only 10 and 12 years old, they made small novelty candles (frogs, turtles,
+only 10 and 12 years old, they made small novelty candles (frogs, turtles,and owls) and sold

 They bought rubber molds in which to make the candles, and purchased their raw materials

 (wax and wick) in bulk to keep unit costs down.
-"Our quality standards even back then, were
+"Even back then, our quality standards were

 pretty high," George recalled.